Marandoo mine: Overview

 Marandoo opened in October 1994 and was, at the time, the showpiece mine in regards to best practice design for Hamerley Iron.

 The mine is owned by Hamersley Iron Pty Ltd, a fully owned subsidiary of Rio Tinto, which owns 13 mines in the Pilbara, including Marandoo.

 The mines lifetime was extended another 20 years in the early 2010s when its lease was modified to allow it to extended below the natural water table.
-Groundwater is currently pumped to plains outside Karijini, where Rio is growing hay and supporting cattle.
+Groundwater is currently pumped to plains outside Karijini, where Rio Tinto is growing hay and supporting cattle.

 Workers

 The mine's workforce is on a fly-in fly-out roster, having originally been based residential, until the town became too small for the workforce.
 In 2009, the mine employed 355 people, an increase in comparison to 2008, when it only employed 250.

 Tourism

 The mine can be seen from Mount Bruce, the second-highest mountain in Western Australia, located within Karijini National Park and the Hamersley Range.